raduciobanu22/docs/docs/basics/quickstart.md

 Pact is an interpreted programming language which makes it human-readable allowing anyone to check any smart contract deployed on Kadena blockchain.

 Installing Pact can be done using Homebrew on Mac or Nix for Linux distributions.
-If you're on Mac simply run `brew install pact` in your terminal.
+If you're on Mac simply run `brew install kadena-io/pact/pact` in your terminal.
 To build with Nix follow the [instructions from the official Pact repository](https://github.com/kadena-io/pact#building-with-nix).

 Once you have installed it you can use it on the command line to execute Pact code: